-Each candidate may designate in writing, signed by him or her, any member in good standing to act as their observer at each step in the election process, including: the assembling of ballots at the printer; the picking up of ballots from printers and their transportation to the Post Office for mailing; the eligibility check (which AAA on notice may perform prior to the two counting days); and the count.
+Each candidate may designate in writing, signed by him or her, any member in good standing to act as their observer at each step in the election process, including: the assembling of ballots at the printer; the picking up of ballots from printers and their transportation to the Post Office for mailing; the ballot pick up from the post office; the eligibility check and the count on Wednesday, August 9, 2017.
 An individual candidate may not be represented by more than one observer at any one time, except at the count.
+At the count a candidate may have the same number of observers as there are stations for counting.
 A candidate may be one of the allowed observers.
+Attorneys may not be present in the observer area, but will be allowed to observe in a designated seating area.